powersync-ja/powersync-supabase-flutter-trello-demo/README.md

 ## Next

-Below is a list of things that we can consider to do to enhance the functionality and experience of this app.
+Below is a list of things that can be implemented to enhance the functionality and experience of this app.

 * Fix Lists in a board to keep its order, and Cards in a list to keep its ranking
 * Update Workspace + Board edit views to use actual data and update the entity
 * Fix Members functionality (at least Workspace members invite/edit) to actually work
 * Get Comments & Checklists working properly
-* Allow user to import existing workspaces/board/etc from e.g. Trello (either via API or exported json)
 * Enhancing UX of app (there are many irritating issues and things not working yet in the original app)
 * Update of password or email
 * Enhance state management - e.g. let `TrelloProvider` listen to streams, and notify changes, to simplify views